-By 1963, Assumption University transitioned into a non-denominational university, the University of Windsor.
+By 1963, Assumption University became the parent institution of a non-denominational university, the University of Windsor.

 The University of Windsor Faculty of Law was founded four years later and welcomed its first class in 1968.

 Windsor Law has grown dramatically since those early years, reaching an annual enrollment of approximately 700 students and 36 full-time professors.